needle-tools/shadergraph-markdown/Readme.md

 ## Notes

 ### HDRP Support
 HDRP ShaderGraphs are supported.
 A speciality there is that these already have custom shader inspectors.
-ShaderGraph Markdown finds and displays the "original" inspectors in addition to your own properties.
+ShaderGraph Markdown finds and displays the "original" inspector in addition to your own properties.

 ![Conditional Properties](https://github.com/needle-tools/shadergraph-markdown/wiki/Images/08_HDRP_Support.png)

-That being said, HDRP does some keyword magic (weird times when material keywords are reset); if you find somethign doesn't work as expected, you use the "Debug" section to reset keywords and/or show the original property list.
+That being said, HDRP does some keyword magic (resetting material keywords at times); if you find something doesn't work as expected, you can use the "Debug" section to reset keywords and/or show the original property list.

 ### Quickly enable / disable MarkdownShaderGUI